All Episodes

 This is now the third time in as many weeks that serious doubts have been raised over the IPCC's conclusions on climate change.

-This weekend, Ragenda Pachari, a chairman of the IPC, was fighting to keep his gig after a barrage of criticism.
+Now, this weekend, Rajenda Pachari, a chairman of the IPC, was fighting to keep his gig after a barrage of criticism.

-So this is the third thing involving the IPC, IPCC.
+So, this is the third thing involving the IPCC.

-We have the fraudulent readings and uh and and left out information to hide the decline from the East Anglia University Climate Center, the Hadley Climate Center, where where bogus emails indicate the whole thing was fabricated.
+We have the fraudulent readings and left-out information to hide the decline from the East Anglia University Climate Center, the Hadley Climate Center, where bogus emails indicate the whole thing was fabricated.

-So now there is there is all the evidence in the world now, certainly more than anyone had on, say, scooter Libby, that this is a fake, a hoax, a sham, a deception, a fraud, and a swindle.
+So, now there is all the evidence in the world now, certainly more than anyone had on, say, Scooter Libby, that this is a fake, a hoax, a sham, a deception, a fraud, and a swindle.

 I never for a moment believed any of this.

-I never bought any of it for a host of reasons, but among them, a, I believe in God, and I I just what these people were saying does not jibe with my idea of God and creation.
+I never bought any of it for a host of reasons, but among them, A, I believe in God, and I just, what these people were saying does not jibe with my idea of God and creation.

 They bought it.

-They thought, oh my God, we got to do some polar bears are dying.
+They thought, oh, my, we got to do some polar bears are dying.

-They saw these doctored pictures of a polar bear on an ice ice floor, uh, thinking it was a glacier that was about to melt and the poor polar bear was going to drown.
+They saw these doctored pictures of a polar bear on an ice flow, thinking it was a glacier that was about to melt and the poor polar bear was going to drown.

 I said, no, no, no, no.